Here are some basic e-learning writing tips to help guide you in writing engaging e-learning content:

 Put key information at the top

-No matter how engaging your course, your reader’s attention will diminish over time.
+No matter how engaging your course is, your reader’s attention will diminish over time.
 You want to ensure that the most necessary information is at the start of your course, you can mention minor details last.

 Write in short simple sentences